Curriculum In Upper School

 Upper School Grading Scale

-All students at ISO must enroll in a program leading to a U.S. High School Diploma attainable by the age of 20 years.
+Students at ISO enroll in a program leading to a U.S. High School Diploma.
 A minimum of twenty-six (26) credits is required for a standard ISO diploma:

 - English 4.0 credits